Digital Barriers has deployed video infrastructures into prominent urban-surveillance schemes around the world

 Increasing the security to screen people for threats in public places has traditionally meant using ‘stop-and-search’ tactics or airport-style security.
 This can be inappropriate and off putting within the public environment and inconvenient for members of the public as it may delay their movement, infringe their privacy and be difficult and costly to deploy.

-Digital Barriers’ SmartVis facial-recognition analytics can also be deployed with ThruVis to extract and record the faces of people being checked for concealing weapons, or other items posing a threat, under their clothing.
+Digital Barriers’ SmartVis facial-recognition analytics can be deployed to extract and record the faces of people.
 Images of the individuals' faces are then sent to security staff, or to automated recognition systems to compare against watchlists, helping to support a coordinated and measured response.